opsit-io/opsit-explang-docs/docs/explang-lisp.md

 EXECUTION ERROR: java.lang.RuntimeException: variable 'average' does not exist in this context at:
 ```

-This is because of imprtant property of Explang: named functions and ordinary data variables are
+This is because of important property of Explang: named functions and ordinary data variables are
 living in separate namespaces, that is you may assign value to variable `average` without
 overwriting the function `average`: